 Surrey Reserve Nest Information

 There have been eagles in this territory for at least 20 years – but these cams show a new nest set up in the fall of 2018 to replace one that blew down.
 Happily for us, the eagles named Sur (M) and Res (F) for Surrey Reserve accepted the nest and successfully raised two chicks in 2019; as of the fall of 2021, they had successfully raised 6 young eagles.
 The Surrey Reserve is a tract of land set aside for the eagles in an area of rapid development (read more about that below) and fortunately the eagles don’t seem to mind the construction in their back yard – and perhaps they took notes: nest preparation in 2020 and 2021 looked much plusher than the perfectly adequate nest of 2019.
-2022 was a year of change – Sur and Res were replaced by a younger pair we’re temporarily calling Surrey Male and Surrey Female (details in the history section further down the page).
-They did not nest in 2022, but began fixing up the nest in the fall before leaving in search of salmon, so we are hoping they will return for 2023.
+2022 was a year of change – Sur and Res were replaced by a younger pair we initially called Surrey Male and Surrey Female (details in the history section further down the page).
+They did not nest in 2022 but did begin fixing up the nest in the fall before leaving in search of salmon.
+They returned in October 2022, and became very serious about preparing the nest, and on March 9, 2023, we gave them names – the male became Rey, for Surrey Reserve, and the female is now Brit, for British Columbia.
+They raised two chicks in 2023, though sadly only one fledged successfully – details are in the history section below.

 Updates